dfalster/Falster_2005_JEcol_data/readme.md

-# Data from "Alternative height strategies among 45 dicot rain forest species from tropical Queensland, Australia"
+# Data from: Alternative height strategies among 45 dicot rain forest species from tropical Queensland, Australia

 NOTE:

 - This file was generated using the script found [here](https://github.com/dfalster/Falster_2005_JEcol_data/blob/master/readme.Rmd).
+- metadata are avaible in machine readable format in the files: EML.xml, details.JSON, *-metadata.csv
 - These data were made available 8 years after publication of the article.
 While I have endeavoured to check the details of the archive, there may be some small differences to the published paper due to the time delay between publishing and data release.

 ## Publication